launchdarkly/hello-dotnet-client/README.md

 ### Build instructions

-1. Make sure you have [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) installed.
-If you will be running the iOS app, you must also have [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
+1. Make sure you have [Visual Studio](https://visualstudio.microsoft.com/downloads/) installed; the Android app can be run from either Windows or Mac, but the iOS app requires Mac.
+For Windows, you must use Visual Studio 2017 or later.
+For Mac, besides Visual Studio you must also have [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
-2. Open `LaunchDarkly.HelloXamarin.sln` in Visual Studio for Mac.
+2. Open `LaunchDarkly.HelloXamarin.sln` in Visual Studio.
 3. Open `LaunchDarklyParameters.cs` in the `Shared` project.
 Set `MobileKey` and `FlagKey` to the mobile key for your LaunchDarkly environment and the key of a boolean feature flag in your environment.
 If you want to test feature flag targeting for different users, you can also change `UserKey` or add more properties in `DefaultUser`.
 4. Run the `XamarinAndroidApp` or `XamarinIOSApp` project in Visual Studio for Mac.